publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVI/ptA/m__us_usc_t42_s1382.md

 >     “(1) __In general.—__

->     The amendments made by this section \[amending this section and sections 1382c and 1383 of this title\] shall apply to applications for benefits under title XVI of the Social Security Act \[this subchapter\] filed on or after the date of the enactment of this Act \[Aug.
+>     The amendments made by this section \[amending this section and sections 1382c and 1383 of this title\] shall apply to applications for benefits under title XVI of the Social Security Act \[[42 U.S.C.
+1381][/us/usc/t42/s1381] et seq.\] filed on or after the date of the enactment of this Act \[Aug.
 22, 1996\], without regard to whether regulations have been issued to implement such amendments.

 >     “(2) __Benefits under title xvi.—__

->     For purposes of this subsection, the term ‘benefits under title XVI of the Social Security Act’ includes supplementary payments pursuant to an agreement for Federal administration under section 1616(a) of the Social Security Act \[[section 1382e(a) of this title][/us/usc/t42/s1382e/a]\], and payments pursuant to an agreement entered into under [section 212(b) of Public Law 93–66][/us/pl/93/66/s212/b] \[set out below\].”
+>     For purposes of this subsection, the term ‘benefits under title XVI of the Social Security Act’ includes supplementary payments pursuant to an agreement for Federal administration under section 1616(a) of the Social Security Act \[[42 U.S.C.
+1382e(a)][/us/usc/t42/s1382e/a]\], and payments pursuant to an agreement entered into under [section 212(b) of Public Law 93–66][/us/pl/93/66/s212/b] \[set out below\].”

 [Pub.
 L. 104–193, title II, § 214(b)][/us/pl/104/193/s214/b], Aug.
 22, 1996, [110 Stat.
 2196][/us/stat/110/2196], provided that: